 Stephanandra is a genus of suckering, deciduous shrubs with attractive leaves and small, star-shaped flowers.
-It is related to Spirea, and resembles it.
-Useful in a shrub border.
+It is related to Spiraea, and resembles it.
+Plants are useful in a shrub border.

 PropagationStems root where they touch the ground.
 Suckers can be separated in autumn, winter, and early spring.
 Root greenwood cuttings in early summer, semi-ripe cuttings in summer, or hardwood cuttings in late autumn.